Looking for easy ways to add custom Twitter content to your website?

 With the search feed type, you can create a Twitter timeline feed containing various terms and search filters.
 For instance, you can combine #hashtags, @mentions, words, and “phrases” to build a wholly tailored feed of content.

 Want to display a feed of Tweets from people who love cats to visitors of your pet store?
 Just enter “I love cats” #fact into the search term box, to show tweets containing both the hashtag and phrase.

-The home timeline feed displays tweets from yourself and the people you follow, including replies and retweets.
+The home timeline embeds a Twitter feed on your website with tweets from yourself and the people you follow, including replies and retweets.
 It’s ideal for giving visitors an overview of the type of content your company talks about online.